 Occupational dermatitis is a general term that describes rashing, inflammation, and itching, and thickening of the skin that is triggered by an allergen or irritant that the skin is exposed to at the workplace.
-Minor cuts, abrasions, and friction to the skin is common in many workplaces, as is frequent exposure to various chemicals.
+Minor cuts, abrasions, and friction to the skin are common in many workplaces, as is frequent exposure to various chemicals.
 There are numerous practical challenges for a patient with occupational dermatitis.
 The first challenge is identifying the problem in the first place.
-It will often be unclear what is causing the dermatitis, and second, if the problem is in the workplace, it's not always practical or feasible to completely avoid contact.
-Given that a typical full-time employee spends almost a quarter of their lives at the workplace (a third of their waking hours), it's no surprise that exposure to an allergy or sensitivity at work can wreak havoc on the patient's quality of life.
+It will often be unclear what is causing dermatitis, and second, if the problem is in the workplace, it’s not always practical or feasible to completely avoid contact.
+Given that a typical full-time employee spends almost a quarter of their lives at the workplace (a third of their waking hours), it’s no surprise that exposure to an allergy or sensitivity at work can wreak havoc on the patient’s quality of life.
 If you have eczema that is persistent and the source is occupational, the problem is unlikely to go away on its own, and it may become worse over time.
-Some problems are significant due to their immediate impact or effect, and others due to how frequently they occur.
-With occupational dermatitis, it is often both chronic, and high impact, deteriorating the patient's quality of life in significant ways.
+Some issues are significant due to their immediate impact or effect, and others due to how frequently they occur.
+With occupational dermatitis, it is often both chronic and high impact, deteriorating the patient’s quality of life in significant ways.

 Which occupations are at risk?

 Anyone can be a potential candidate for occupational dermatitis.
-Even "common" workplaces are frequently unique environments that are distinct from a typical or public space environments.
+Even “common” workplaces are frequently unique environments that are distinct from typical or public space environments.
 There may be one or more substances that are irritants to the skin that.
 Some professions are higher risk, however.
 The most common occupations at risk for dermatitis are:

 - Healthcare workers

-- Food service industry
+- Foodservice industry

 One of the most common sources of dermatitis or rash is irritant contact dermatitis, caused by chronic and constant exposure to an irritant.
-In most cases, it isn't a rare chemical that your skin is reacting to.
-It may sound surprising, but overexposure to water is actually one of the most common causes of irritant contact dermatitis, as many professions like health care workers or food industry workers are required to wash their hands very frequently.
-Another common problem are true allergens: Rubber gloves, metals like nickel and cobalt, as well as formaldehyde, perfumes, and various foods can all cause allergies in the workplace2.
+In most cases, it isn’t a rare chemical that your skin is reacting to.
+It may sound surprising, but overexposure to water is one of the most common causes of irritant contact dermatitis, as many professions like health care workers or food industry workers are required to wash their hands very frequently.
+Another common problem is true allergens: Rubber gloves, metals like nickel and cobalt, as well as formaldehyde, perfumes, and various foods can all cause allergies in the workplace.2

 How to Identify and Manage

 Dermatitis can occur anywhere on the body, but the hands are one of the most commonly affected sites, as we primarily use our hands to work.
-Perhaps because dryness of the hands is so common, hand eczema isn't treated as seriously as it should.
-Hand eczema can affect up to about 10% of the general population, and it can have a serious impact on the patient's quality of life3.
+Perhaps because dryness of the hands is so common, hand eczema isn’t treated as seriously as it should.
+Hand eczema can affect up to about 10% of the general population, and it can have a severe impact on the patient’s quality of life.3